Can You Reuse a Pregnancy Test? Know the Facts

 Why a Used Pregnancy Test Does Not Work for the Second Time?

 A lot of women, unfortunately, believe that they can reuse a pregnancy kit just to ensure the results they got the first time around.
 This is not recommended because the test kits for home usage are made in such a way that they give you the best and most precise results.
-The kit is simple, yet highly sensitive, which means that once it is peed on, the chemicals react with the urine if there is one thing we have learned in chemistry class, its that when two agents combine and form a reaction, it is not possible to conduct that reaction for a second time, accurately.
+The kit is simple, yet highly sensitive, which means that once it is peed on, the chemicals react with the urine.
+If there is one thing we have learned in chemistry class, it’s that when two agents combine and form a reaction, it is not possible to conduct that reaction for a second time, accurately.
 New agents must be used so that the results are accurate.
 Once you have used a pregnancy test kit, discard it and open up a new one.

-What if You Get a Positive Result From Reusing The Pregnancy Test?
+What If You Get a Positive Result From Reusing the Pregnancy Test?

-There are reports of women getting a positive result when they pee on a pregnancy test twice but these are nothing but false positives.
+There are reports of women getting a positive result when they pee on a pregnancy test twice, but these are nothing but false positives.
 When a home pregnancy test dries up, it forms an evaporation line.
 This line is colourless, but as you add more water to it by trying to wash the stick, the dye can settle in the line, which appears to be positive.
 This is a very fine line to walk because it can cause a lot of mental anguish.
-A completed test is considered to be a finished test and a new test stick must be used in order to be absolutely sure of the results.
-Reusing test kits can provide you with incorrect information and this leads to a lot of misinformation and unnecessary stress, which could be avoided just by buying multiple tests.
+A completed test is considered to be a finished test, and a new test stick must be used in order to be absolutely sure of the results.
+Reusing test kits can provide you with incorrect information, and this leads to a lot of misinformation and unnecessary stress, which could be avoided just by buying multiple tests.

 Is There Any Pregnancy Test Kit That Can Be Reused?